mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ## Downloading the data

-The data and R files needed for this lab are located on Blackboard in a zip file in the “Module 2: Analysis of genetic variation in humans” folder.
-Download this file to the desktop, and unzip it.
-In R, set your working directory to be the folder that is created when the file is unzipped.
+The data and R files needed for this lab are located on Aoroa in a zip file under “Content \| Lab Materials \| Module 2”.
+Download this file to the desktop and unzip it, then double-click on the `GENE315-CNVlab.rproj` file.
+This will open RStudio and set your R working directory to the correct location.
+In RStudio, open the file `gene315-cnvlab.R` - this contains a line of code to read in the data, plus you can use this as a place to save all the code you generate in the lab (which you will need later).

-The zip file contains three <!-- four --> files that we will use this
+The zip file contains three <!-- four --> files that we will use this week (inside the “DataFiles” folder):
-week:

 <!-- * AMY1A-counts.csv - data for the AMY1A region  -->